Behavioral Health Resources

 - Community Support Program (CSP)

-CSP can work with PCC Plan Members with psychiatric or substance use
+- A CSP can work with PCC Plan Members with psychiatric or substance use disorders and/or complex

 - Intensive Outpatient Program (IOP)